IRS Forms

 You will enter core identifiers, such as the legal name, EIN, business code, and the effective date of your S election.
 Behind the main form sit key schedules, including Schedule K, Schedule L (balance sheet), and Schedule M‑1 or M‑3 for book‑to‑tax reconciliations, plus Schedule M‑2 for equity roll‑forward.

-Why Your Delivery System Matters
+Why Your Workflow Matters More Than Capacity

 If your firm stalls on 1120‑S, it is rarely about sales.
-It is delivery.
+It is workflow.
 Production sprints in peak season, patchy workpaper structure, and review loops can make K‑1s late, which strains client trust.
 The most reliable fix is a standardized, SOP‑driven workflow that protects reviewers’ time and gives partners a clear lane for strategy rather than cleanup.

 Who Must File And S‑Corporation Eligibility